trywilco/wilco-docs/docs/building-your-quest/writing-quest-texts/message-components.md

 >
 > ![single-select form]

-Once the user clicks one of the buttons, a [`chat_form_submitted`] trigger is fired, with the users' response in `formSubmission` variable.
+Once the user clicks one of the buttons, a [`chat_form_submitted`] trigger is fired, with the user's response in `formSubmission` variable.
 You can receive the user's response and act on it in the trigger section, for example, we can check if the text contains a string -

 ```yml
 trigger: